Is Your Cat a Maine Coon or Mix?

 • "Is my rescue kitten a pure Maine Coon?
 S/he seems to fit the bill."

-• "Someone on Craigslist sold me a kitten calling it a Maine Coon, but now I'm not sure.
+• "Someone on Craigslist sold me a kitten calling it a Coon, but now I'm not sure.
 How can I tell?
 Can you tell me if he's a true Maine Coon?"

 The situation with kittens is different than with adults.
 If you get a kitten from a shelter, rescue group, or someone is just giving them away, how could he be a full Maine Coon?

-When would a purebred kitten be given away for free?
-If someone who's not a breeder winds up with Maine Coons, would they then send these kittens off to the local shelter?
+If someone who's not a breeder winds up with Coonie kittens, having come from a beloved purebred kitty who they paid thousands of dollars for, would they then send these kittens off to the local shelter?

 The kitten would need two purebred parents.
 Presumably, they would have pedigrees.
 If an experienced breeder produced the litter, they'd be for sale, the traditional route.